 How did he do this?

-He fused the tar with plastic and then used the polymerised mix to make roads.
-Per kilo of stone required 50 grams of bitumen, one-tenth of which was a plastic waste, thereby reducing the amount of bitumen to be used.
-Bitumen is a black viscous mixture of hydrocarbons obtained naturally or as a residue from petroleum distillation.
+By fusing tar with plastic and then making the road with the polymerised mix.
+Per kilo of stone required 50 grams of bitumen, one-tenth of which was a plastic waste, thereby reducing the amount of bitumen — a black viscous mixture of hydrocarbons obtained either naturally or as a residue from petroleum distillation — to be used.

 View this post on Instagram